Degubi/PDFTableExtractor/README.md

  - Need JDK 13+ installed
  - Need Python installed
  - Run build.py
- - PDFToXLSX folder is built as in the release zip files
+ - PDFTableExtractor folder is built as in the release zip files